msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Deleting stocktake lines

 Use the checkbox column to select the lines you wish to delete.
-Then you can select `Delete selected lines` from the `Actions` dropdown.
+Then select the `Delete selected lines` option from the `Actions` dropdown.

 This will bring up a confirmation popup: